raijin-asr/Python_Interview_Question/README.md

     Day 3: Chapter 1 Basic Questions (Reverse list, check string is palindrome or not, remove vowels from string, number of vowels and consonant)
     Day 4: Chapter 1 Basic Questions (Find length of string, multiply strings as integer, number of capital letter, convert list to string)
     Day 5: Chapter 1 Basic Questions (List comprehension, increase value in dict, add any number of parameter, give discount, middle letter)
+    Day 6: Chapter 1 Basic Questions (Uppercase letters in string, sorted words in string, before and after)